Treatment for stimulant use disorder

 • Community reinforcement approach

-In Contingency Management a person gets small rewards for reaching goals.
+In contingency management a person gets small rewards for reaching goals.
 For example, a person might get a small gift card for showing up for a clinic visit or get a chance to win a bigger prize for a urine drug test that shows no recent drug use.
 Research shows that contingency management is one of the most effective treatments for stimulant use disorder (Ronsley et al., 2020).

-In Motivational Interviewing, a counselor helps a person identify changes they might want to make and the motivation and fears they have about that change.
+In motivational interviewing, a counselor helps a person identify changes they might want to make and the motivation and fears they have about that change.
 Working together, they explore why a person uses stimulants, why they might want to change (or why they’re unsure), and how a person might make changes successfully.

-Cognitive Behavioral Therapy (CBT) helps identify patterns of thoughts, behaviors, and emotions.
+CBT helps identify patterns of thoughts, behaviors, and emotions.
 People learn skills to change unhelpful patterns, cope with cravings, or problem solve “high risk” situations to use.

-Community Reinforcement Approach helps increase positive activities that compete with drug use.
+CRA helps increase positive activities that compete with drug use.
 Similar to CBT, it helps a person build skills to cope, problem solve, and improve relationships.

 Mental health counseling can help with issues such as depression, anxiety, trauma, and other issues that are often seen with stimulant use.
 Learn more about different types of counseling here.